UN Sister Organizations

 Established in 1991 as an entity within the United Nations Secretariat, the Office for the Coordination of Humanitarian Affairs (OCHA) supports mobilization, funding and coordination of humanitarian action in response to complex emergencies and natural disasters.

-OCHA is headed by the Emergency Relief Coordinator (ERC), a position currently held by Valerie Amos.
+OCHA is headed by the Emergency Relief Coordinator (ERC).
 The ERC oversees the coordination of UN humanitarian assistance for complex emergencies and natural disasters.
 The ERC also acts as the central focal point for governmental, intergovernmental and non-governmental relief activities.

 The relationship between UNHCR and OCHA goes back to the early 1990s and is extremely broad, ranging from engagement in the UN's cluster approach for internal displacement crises to establishing common mechanisms of humanitarian coordination.